With Today’s Information Tools

 I have been an information professional for most of my adult life.
 In particular, I have been involved in two professions that have dealt with the creation, revision, research, and even the destruction of information: journalism and librarianship.
 Information serves as the underpinnings to what journalists and librarians do, telling stories.
-If the information is good, the story is fascinating, memorable and perhaps passed on from one generation to the next.
+If the information is good, the story is fascinating, memorable, and perhaps passed on from one generation to the next.
 If the information is incomplete, the consumer would perhaps go on to a different story to enjoy.

-This blog post is a response to the wonderful blog post produced by Kansas City, KS Public Library associate and longtime park ranger Steve Oakes, who details his hiking experience in the Grand Canyon.
+This blog post is a response to the wonderful blog post produced by Kansas City, Kansas Public Library associate and longtime park ranger Steve Oakes, who details his hiking experience in the Grand Canyon.
 In June 1983, I had my own adventure in the Grand Canyon.
 But unlike Steve, I rafted the Colorado River.
 And, to add a little more information to that last sentence, I rafted a FLOODED Colorado River, with river levels thirty to forty feet higher than normal.

 Fourteen years ago, I wrote about my Colorado River experience in my personal blog.
 But I discovered the information from that post was too simple and lacking in some details.
 By thumbing through some books and doing a couple of Internet searches, I decided to research two critical elements that turned the Grand Canyon float trip into an exhilarating adventure.
 First, in the late winter and early spring of 1983, the El Nino weather effect produced a high accumulation of snow in the Rocky Mountains.
 The snowmelt there drains into the Colorado River basin.
 Second, when that drainage combines with the snowmelt that comes from Utah’s Green River basin, the receiving body of water, Lake Powell, fills quickly.
 That can put a lot of pressure upon the Glen Canyon Dam reservoir, which separates the lake from the canyon.

 The 1982-83 El Nino was the strongest recorded, having pronounced and various effects on countries throughout the world.
 As the phenomenon carried the moisture from Pacific, equatorial Islands, it pelted Hawaii with hurricane-force winds and rains.
 As the warm, moist air collided with the jet stream, El Nino pounded the California coast with torrential storms, causing deadly mudslides.
-Eventually, the jet stream pushed the moisture to the Rocky Mountains where it produced unprecedented snowfall.
+Eventually, the jet stream pushed the moisture to the Rocky Mountains, where it produced unprecedented snowfall.
 Some weather databases reported the snowfall was 210 percent of normal accumulations.

 Construction of the Glen Canyon Dam began in 1956 and was completed in 1964.
 Engineers designed the dam to provide electricity and to be a part of a series of dams along the Colorado River to help regulate the flow of the Colorado River from the Rocky Mountains to its ending point at the Gulf of California.
 The dam comes with diversion tunnels, in addition to its spillways, to help with events like the high levels of lake water.

 Despite the design of the reservoir, the snowmelt quickly filled the lake in the late spring of 1983.
 Even though dam engineers opened up the by-pass tunnels, the water almost flowed over the top of the dam.
-Engineers installed large, plywood flashboards to hold the water.
+Engineers installed large plywood flashboards to hold the water.
 The flashboards seemed to work.
 However, the dam engineers were still looking for ways to safely transfer the water from the lake into the Grand Canyon while, at the same time, not compromising the structure of the dam.
-When our 10-day rafting adventure started in late June 1983, the Glen Canyon Dam was releasing 70,000 cubic-feet-per-second of water into the canyon.
+When our 10-day rafting adventure started in late June 1983, the Glen Canyon Dam was releasing 70,000 cubic feet per second of water into the canyon.

 Riding a Flooded Colorado River from Beginning to End

 On a hot June night, my uncle and his three sons picked me up at the Flagstaff, Arizona airport.
 My flight was a four-stop flight from my hometown of Topeka, Kansas.
 Meanwhile, my uncle and cousins drove down from Washington State.
 It was dusk when they crossed the Utah-Arizona state line, so they had enough daylight to drive by the Glen Canyon Dam on U.S. Highway 89.
-When they picked me up about an hour and half later, we exchanged pleasantries and then the conversation turned to how stunned, bewildered, and overwhelmed they were when they saw the discharge of water coming out of the Glen Canyon Dam.
+When they picked me up about an hour and a half later, we exchanged pleasantries, and then the conversation turned to how stunned, bewildered, and overwhelmed they were when they saw the discharge of water coming out of the Glen Canyon Dam.
 This was the first indicator that our 10-day rafting trip was going to be memorable.
 We spent the night at a Flagstaff KOA campground.

 The next morning, we gathered with the rest of our rafting party, about 60 people, at a Flagstaff motel.
 A tour bus was waiting for us there.
-After we loaded our duffel bags onto the bus, we climbed aboard to ride the approximately 120 miles from Flagstaff to Lee’s Ferry, Arizona and the put-in point on the Colorado River.
+After we loaded our duffel bags onto the bus, we climbed aboard to ride the approximately 120 miles from Flagstaff to Lee’s Ferry, Arizona, and the put-in point on the Colorado River.
 Our head guide was a geology professor from the College of Wooster in Wooster, Ohio.
 The professor made several previous rafting trips down the Colorado and, thus, was an expert on the Grand Canyon and its geologic treasures.
 Being a Wooster alumnus himself, my uncle knew the professor and used his connections to help plan our passage on this trip.

 During our ride to Lee’s Ferry, the professor presented a preview of what to expect as we rafted.
-He also repeated some advice he included in his introductory letter including the liberal use of sunscreen to protect our skin and the plentiful consumption of bottled water to stay hydrated.
-His presentation turned to the Colorado River itself and he told us about the various degrees of rapids we would experience in the river, ranging from the calm class one rapid to the violent, active class six rapid.
-Suddenly, our bus hit a bump in the road and all passengers experienced a moment of airtime in their individual seats.
+He also repeated some advice he included in his introductory letter, including the liberal use of sunscreen to protect our skin and the plentiful consumption of bottled water to stay hydrated.
+His presentation turned to the Colorado River itself, and he told us about the various degrees of rapids we would experience in the river, ranging from the calm class one rapid to the violent, active class six rapid.
+Suddenly, our bus hit a bump in the road, and all passengers experienced a moment of airtime in their individual seats.

 “That was a class six,” the professor said.
 Everyone chuckled at his quick wit.
 The professor continued his lecture with a quick discussion of the geological makeup of the Grand Canyon.
-We arrived at the put-in point at Lee’s Ferry at midmorning.
+We arrived at the put-in point at Lee’s Ferry in midmorning.
 Six members of the Hatch River Expedition Company greeted us.
 These people were to drive our three rafting boats on our trip.

 Lee’s Ferry, the put-in point to the Colorado River.
 Posted signs alerted us to the high volumes of water being released by the Glen Canyon Dam.

 Before we even loaded our duffel bags onto the rafts, we received yet another lecture.
-This time, the head boatman of the Hatch Company told us that he and his crew were expecting the river to ride differently because of the high water levels and that some of the landmarks and rock formations along the river might be under water.
+This time, the head boatman of the Hatch Company told us that he and his crew were expecting the river to ride differently because of the high water levels and that some of the landmarks and rock formations along the river might be underwater.
 He also included talking points as to where to sleep at night when we are not rafting and to know the difference between wet sand versus dry sand as it related to our bathroom routine.
 He spoke with a southern, high-tenor drawl.
 He appeared to be very friendly, humorous, and approachable.

 With lectures delivered, we proceeded to load our belongings onto the boats.
 At the same time, the Hatch crew loaded the food and drinks we were to consume during the trip.
-Each boat was thirty feet long and about eight feet wide with hard rubber pontoons on the port and starboard sides.
+Each boat was thirty feet long and about eight feet wide, with hard rubber pontoons on the port and starboard sides.
 We called these boats “baloney boats.”
-Two members of the Hatch Company operated each boat: one person steered the boat, sitting next to the outboard motor that propelled the boat and the second person was the spotter, pointing out rocks and debris for the driver.
+Two members of the Hatch Company operated each boat: one person steered the boat, sitting next to the outboard motor that propelled the boat, and the second person was the spotter, pointing out rocks and debris for the driver.
 All members of the Hatch Company were happy to answer questions from us when we traveled through calm water.

 We began our rafting at high noon.
-My cousins and I rode one boat while my uncle road a different boat.
+My cousins and I rode one boat while my uncle rode a different boat.
 We did not encounter any major rapids on this first day.
 Perhaps some of the rapids at the beginning of our float trip were smoothed out because of the high water.
 Whatever the case, the Colorado’s current still moved us swiftly downstream.